Paulmicha/common-web-tools/README.md

 - Clone the application into a subfolder named e.g. `web`, `public`, `build`, etc.
 - Gitignore that subfolder by updating the `.gitignore` file accordingly
 - [optional] Make any alterations necessary
-- [optional] Maintain as a separate "dev stack" repo
+- [optional] Maintain as a separate repo

 ### Next steps

-When CWT files are in place :
+When CWT files are in place alongside the rest of the project :

 - Initialize "stack" (environment settings & remote instance)
 - Provision local and/or remote host